 Do you love smallmouth bass fishing?
 Can you withstand some colder temperatures?
 Take an adventure out of Florida or your element and experience Bass Fishing on Lake Erie.
 Right now, the bass fishing is heating up and the temperatures are beginning to drop.
-Big smallmouth bass are being located and travelers/anglers across the nation are coming to Lake Erie in Erie, Pennsylvania to cash in.
-October Lake Erie Fishing Charters can provide you memories worth a lifetime.
+The big smallmouth bass are being located and travelers/anglers across the nation are coming to Lake Erie in Erie, Pennsylvania to cash in.
+October Lake Erie Fishing Charters can provide you with memories worth a lifetime.

 Smallmouth bass fishing is a lot of fun and during these select times of year because you can catch a lot of them.
 The numbers are up, the size is up and the waves are up too.
 Weather conditions can vary from trip to trip but know that when you are out on the water with our local experts, you are safe.
 Years of experience exploring these waters in all conditions has allowed for safe navigation.
 If you can bare the conditions, the fishing experience is world-class.